KDE/documentation-docs-kdenlive-org/troubleshooting/windows_issues.rst

 If you want to reinstall **Kdenlive** or re-run **Kdenlive**, it may tell you "The file or folder is open in another program".
 Windows® then won't let you delete or re-run **Kdenlive**.

-To fix this you have to kill the running process: press and hold :kbd:`Ctrl` + :kbd:`Shift` + :kbd:`Esc` &  expand the task manager by clicking :menuselection:`all details`.
+To fix this you have to kill the running process: press and hold :kbd:`Ctrl + Shift + Esc` &  expand the task manager by clicking :menuselection:`all details`.
 Then find :file:`kdenlive.exe` &  :file:`dbus-daemon.exe`, and click :menuselection:`End task` for both of them.

 Or download the ` Archive File: Kdenlive-kill.zip <Kdenlive-kill.zip>`_